 - SARS-CoV-2 variants

 Each virus has its own characteristics, for example, they can lead to different illness, transmit in different ways, and the can change along the way!
 Although the SARS-CoV-2 genetic code is relatively stable it is still prone to mistakes (RNA variants), when making billions of copies in a human body.
 The mistake can increase or decrease how quickly the virus is spread, change the response to current vaccinations, etc. Scientists watch closely how these mistakes can affect the impact of the virus in humans.
 When the virus accumulates a specific group of RNA changes, it is called a "SARS-CoV-2 variant".

-A few of those have recently drawn a lot of media attention, and these variants are often named for the region in which they are first detected (UK, South Africa, Brazil, etc), however the most recent nomenclature names them after Greek letters (like "Gamma", or "Omicron").
-For example B.1.1.7, or Variant of Concern 202012/01, contains 17 meaningful changes and has been observed to spread more quickly.
+A few of those have recently drawn a lot of media attention, and these variants are often named for the region in which they are first detected (UK, South Africa, Brazil, India, etc), however, the most recent nomenclature names them after Greek letters (like "Gamma", or "Omicron").
+For example, the variant named B.1.1.7, or Variant of Concern 202012/01, contains 17 meaningful changes and has been observed to spread more quickly.
 When situations like this occur public health efforts to limit contact with others to reduce the spread may be even stricter.
-It is important to note that if a variant reduces the response to a vaccination, our current technologies will allow the vaccine to be ‘tweaked’ to increase responsive again in a very short time!
+It is important to note that if a variant reduces the response to a vaccination, our current technologies will allow the vaccine to be ‘tweaked’ to increase responsiveness again in a very short time!

 - How can the genetic changes in the virus help with understanding where the virus came from?

 RNA variants can be tracked to see where the virus came from in people who have had the virus (such as changes common to those who visited the US, Europe, or the middle East) and where it is spreading to.
 These changes in the RNA code assist in the public health efforts to trace the path of the virus.